Finding an approved Personal Assistant

 We can help you to find a Personal Assistant through the Support with Confidence register of approved Personal Assistants.

-Search for a Personal Assistant (PDF 569kb) now.
+Search for a Personal Assistants (PDF 567KB) now.
 The list provides details of individual Personal Assistants, rates of hourly pay and availability.

 Local organisation The Fed also offers a list of approved Personal Assistants.
 The Fed is a user-led organisation that promotes independent living for all, offering support to disabled people, older people, their carers, families and friends.

-If you have not used this service before you will first need to sign up online with your name, a password and your email address.
+If you have not used The Fed's service before, you will first need to sign up online with your name, a password and your email address.